 Paula E. Meyer, Esq.

 Commissioners are appointed by the Board and serve a two-year term.
 Public meetings of the Commission are held monthly at the District.

-Mark Lewis - Commission Chair
+Mark Lewis - Vice Chair

 Lewis's passion is to improve and seek new methods for delivering reliable and affordable water to the District’s customers.
 Lewis is active in the community as a coach and tutor in youth sports and academics.